mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

             - Is there a standard decay pattern
             - Or decay rate?
 (1 bit ~ 90% of last one)
             - Or banding (say 4 bits?)
+        Write to (large, flat) file suitable for testing

         Potentially : Create Theano version
+          Advantages :
+            Put into own repo
+            Understanding
+            Speed
+            Can to meta-search for better parameters
+          Disadvantages :
+            May waste time (compared to alternative 'goodness' measures)

     == v. cool